Is the Maldives Overrated? Is this "Paradise" Really for Everyone?

 Sadly, Maldivian cuisine leaves a lot to be desired.
 They seem to be using only three ingredients in their dishes: tuna, coconut, and onion.
 A typical Maldivian meal would consist of fish curry or shredded fish, served with rice or unleavened bread.
 They have the same thing for breakfast too.

-On top of that, most of the seafood on the many islands of the Maldives is imported from Male, while other produce such as chicken, milk and rice are imported from India or Sri Lanka.
-Vegetables are a rare commodity.
+On top of that, most of the produce such as chicken, milk and rice are imported from India or Sri Lanka.
+Vegetables seem to be a rare commodity.